billwear/maas-bootleg/about-maas-840.md

 <h2 id="heading--what-is-maas">What is MAAS?</h2>

 MAAS expands to "Metal As A Service".
-It converts bare-metal servers into cloud instances of virtual machines.
-There is no need to manage individual units.
-You can quickly provision or destroy machines, as if they were instances hosted in a public cloud like Amazon AWS, Google GCE, or Microsoft Azure.
+It basically turns bare-metal servers into virtual machines living in the cloud.
+No need to manage individual units: provision or destroy machines quickly, to your heart's content.

 MAAS can act as a standalone PXE/preseed service or integrate with other technologies.
 It works exceptionally well with [Juju](https://jaas.ai/docs/maas-cloud), the service and model management tool.
 MAAS manages the machines and Juju manages the services running on those machines -- a perfect arrangement.
 Virtual machines (VMs) can even act as MAAS machines if they boot from the network via PXE.